top of page

 DIRECTING SHOWREEL

 His extensive below-the-line production experience includes working on Television and Commercial productions of filmmakers David Fincher, Ted Melfi, David Shane, Jim Jenkins, and Trent O'Donnell.
+He has had the privilege of being mentored by the visionary filmmaker, Tarsem Singh Dhandwar.

-USC School of Cinematic Arts | UCLA | Gerasimov Institute of Cinematography
+USC Cinematic Arts | UCLA | Gerasimov Institute of cinematography

 Behind The Scenes

-Lets Talk!
+Lets Talk

 “But those who speak to the feelings, who enter the soul’s deepest meditations, holding the mirror up to nature, revealing the profoundest mysteries of the heart by the magic power of action and utterance to the eye and ear, will be sure of an audience.”